todogroup/osposurvey/2019/questions.md

 * Utilities
 * Other

+16. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects?
+* Yes
+* No
+* Don't know
+>LH Note: New question in 2019

+17. What is the preferred license for your company's open source projects?
+* MIT
+* BSD 3-clause
+* BSD 2-clause
+* Apache 2.0
+* GPL
+* LGPL
+* No license
+* Other (please specify)
+>LH Note: New question in 2019

 37. Are you in the business of developing or selling software applications?
 * Yes
 * No